Continuing Education Activity

-Corticosteroids have not shown definite benefit in reducing severity and course of illness, but are sometimes given to critically ill infants.
+Corticosteroids have not shown definite benefit in reducing the severity and course of illness but are sometimes given to critically ill infants.
 Beta2-agonists, pertussis immune globulin, cough suppressants, and antihistamines are not effective.
 Exchange blood transfusion therapy for leukocytosis with lymphocytosis may be considered.

 Close contacts should be treated with azithromycin or erythromycin.

-Vaccination is recommended with the acellular vaccine at ages 2,4,6, 15-18 months, and at age 4-6 years.
+Vaccination is recommended with the acellular vaccine at ages 2,4,6, 15-18 months, and at ages 4 to 6 years.
 In addition, the CDC recommends a single dose of Tdap for all adults to reduce transmission to children.
-Adverse effects of the vaccine include crying and febrile seizures but severe neurological effects are rare.
+Adverse effects of the vaccine include crying and febrile seizures, but severe neurological effects are rare.
 The vaccine can also be administered during the third trimester to pregnant women without causing harm to the fetus.